NRM10101/Active-Directory/README.md

    ![image](https://github.com/NRM10101/Active-Directory-/assets/126091408/198589e7-ea6a-442c-8a19-886f9ffb8597)

 5. Now download the Sysmon

    Sysmon (System Monitor) is a Windows service and driver that logs detailed system activity to the event log.
 It tracks process creations, network connections, and changes to file creation times, helping to detect and investigate malicious activity.
 It's part of the Sysinternals suite and is used for advanced monitoring and forensic analysis.

-   Sysmon configuration we use  https://github.com/olafhartong/sysmon-modular Download sysmonconfig.xml
+   Sysmon configuration we use  https://github.com/olafhartong/sysmon-modular

+   Download sysmonconfig.xml

    Now install the sysmon with downloaded configuration file

    ![image](https://github.com/NRM10101/Active-Directory-/assets/126091408/6587b4fb-a91f-4a8d-b3fd-293f2659c550)

-   Now we need to instruct our splunk forwarder on what we want to send over to our Splunk Server To do this we must configure a file called inputs.conf For this we use inputs.conf file from github
+   Now we need to instruct our splunk forwarder on what we want to send over to our Splunk Server.

+   To do this we must configure a file called inputs.conf

+   For this we use inputs.conf file from github

    ![image](https://github.com/NRM10101/Active-Directory-/assets/126091408/31c395a3-e13f-46ac-80db-944dcc47caa8)